James Ross (Australian lawyer)

 James Hunter Ross (10 February 1788 – 18 September 1865) was a lawyer and politician in colonial Victoria, Australia.

 Ross was born at Prestonpans, East Lothian, Scotland, the son of Major John Ross and Jean Buchan.

-Ross practised as a lawyer at the Supreme Court in Scotland.
-He arrived in the Port Phillip District in August 1841.
-In 1841, Ross founded the law firm Blake & Riggall, the forerunner of Ashurst Australia.
+He practised as a lawyer at the Supreme Court in Scotland.
+He arrived in the Port Phillip District in August 1841, founding later that same year the law firm Blake & Riggall, the forerunner of Ashurst Australia.